Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Connections with -small curvature and a priori estimates for Yang--Mills connections

-In this section we review several key results due to Uhlenbeck concerning an \apriori estimate for the curvature of a Yang-Mills connection \cite{UhlRem} and existence of a local Coulomb gauge for a connection with $L^{d/2}$-small curvature \cite{UhlLp}.
+In this section we review several key results due to Uhlenbeck concerning an \apriori estimate for the curvature of a Yang--Mills connection \cite{UhlRem} and existence of a local Coulomb gauge for a connection with $L^{d/2}$-small curvature \cite{UhlLp}.